kevcodez/kevcodez-blog/docs/posts/2020-10-04-inside-agile-product-development-series/README.md

 Take a glance inside a real-world development team.
 All the stories, experiences and approaches are real.

-Please note that everything written in this series is written in regards to our team.
+Please note that everything written in this series is written regarding our team.
 Just because something did not work or did work for us, does not mean it also applies to your development team.
 A team consists of a number of highly individual people, meaning there is no general approach for any topic for all kinds of teams.
 However, this can still be used as an inspiration to try a different approach in your team.

-The first part of this series gives you a brief introduction about the product, the team and myself to fully grasp the upcoming subjects.
+The first part of this series gives you a brief introduction about the product, the team and me to fully grasp the upcoming subjects.

 ## The Product

 For the past few years we have been developing a software for renting all sorts of articles.
 Technical devices such as Smartphones, TVs, consoles or drones.
-Household products such as washing mashines or vacuum cleaners.
+Household products such as washing machines or vacuum cleaners.
 Sport products such as bikes or treadmills.
 And many more.

 We concentrate on B2C (business to customer).